-Rule out the possibility that another underlying medical condition (including other mental health disorders) is aggravating or causing your anxiety disorder as a component of seeking treatment.
+Physicians must also rule out the possibility that another underlying medical condition (including other mental health disorders) is aggravating or causing your anxiety disorder as a component of seeking treatment.

 Anxiety Treatment options

 Cognitive behavioral therapy focuses on the treatment of mental health disorders including substance abuse and anxiety disorders.
-Behavioral therapy provides behavior modification treatments for anxiety disorders by reframing thoughts and behaviors
+Behavioral therapy provides behavior modification treatments for anxiety disorders by reframing thoughts and behaviors.

 Stress management is one of the most important treatments for anxiety and is a component of cognitive-behavioral therapy.
 People with anxiety disorders can discuss important health topics and learn how to manage the symptoms of anxiety by joining a support group where they can discuss stress management techniques for specific phobias.
 For example, support groups can act as a forum for members who share a common phobia to learn new ways to interact with their environment.
 Since there are other people who share this common trait, you can learn from each other and share a common wealth of knowledge.